jarosales1029/Week-7-WordPress/README.md

 ## Pentesting Report

 1. XML-RPC API Multi-Call
-  - [ ] Summary: Used WPScan to find users and then to XML-RPC multi-call brute force the passwords of users that I found.
+  - [ ] Summary: Used WPScan to find users and also to execute an XML-RPC multi-call brute force attack for the passwords of the users found.
     - Vulnerability types: Weak Passwords and a XML-RPC vulnerability where for each HTTP request, there could over 1000+ attempts.
     - Tested in version: WordPress 4.2
     - Fixed in version: 4.7.5